 Ingrid studies how environmental experts and activists do their work in places such as the miombo forests in Mozambique, on college campuses in Vermont and in ‘green’ places created online.
 She is interested in how people living, working in and using these spaces assert their place-based knowledge and insist on their rights to thrive.
 Ingrid is supporting the REJOICE project primarily through advising on ethical practice, logistics, critical feedback on community-centered and responsive research design, grant-writing, graduate and undergraduate research advising and friendship sustained through honesty and careful listening.

-Hayley Jones, Community Organizer at Toxics Action Center (she/they)
+Hayley Jones, Community Organizer at Community Action Works (she/they)

 As the Vermont and New Hampshire community organizer, Hayley works side-by-side with local leaders to confront pollution and seed solutions.
 As a member of the REJOICE community core, she focuses on building healthy relationships, designing inclusive materials, and keeping the website updated.
-She is excited to use her Spanish and environmental studies background to interpret with Migrant Justice, organize with Toxics Action Center, and volunteer at the VYCC farm.
+She is excited to use her Spanish and environmental studies background to volunteer with Migrant Justice, organize with Community Action Works, and interpret at Middlebury’s Open Door Clinic.

 Qing Ren, Ph.D.
 Candidate at the Rubenstein School of UVM (she/her)